milapdave/coblocks-social-block/readme.md

 ## Installation ##

 1. Install the offical [Gutenberg](https://wordpress.org/plugins/gutenberg/) plugin.
 Note that Gutenberg is not suggested for use on production sites.
-2. [Download the latest release](https://github.com/thatplugincompany/coblocks-social-block/releases) from the GitHub repository, or..
+2. Download the plugin from the [WordPress plugin directory](https://wordpress.org/plugins/social-sharing-block-gutenberg/), or...
-3. Download the plugin from the [WordPress plugin directory](https://wordpress.org/plugins/social-sharing-block-gutenberg/).
+3. Clone this GitHub repository, and run the `npm install` and `npm start` commands.

 ## Development ##
 1. Clone the GitHub repository: `https://github.com/thatplugincompany/coblocks-social-block.git`